-November - George Washington, a Federalist, is reelected president of the United States with no opposition, with John Adams elected Vice President.
+December 3, 1792 - George Washington, a Federalist, is reelected president of the United States with no opposition, with John Adams elected Vice President.
 The Federalists, who believed in a strong central government, outnumbered the other political party at the time, the Democrat-Republicans, who decided against a political fight due to Washington's popularity.
 Washington had considered not seeking a second term, but decided to serve again, in some part due to trying to stem the tide of political parties.

 February 12, 1793 - The United States Congress passes a

 federal law requiring the return of slaves that escaped from slave